National Museum of African American History and Culture: Siting and design competition

 On February 8, 2005, with the site selection committee still deliberating, President Bush again endorsed placing the museum on the National Mall.

 The site selection committee did not issue its recommendation until January 31, 2006—a full 13 months late.
 It recommended the site west of the National Museum of American History.
 The area was part of the Washington Monument grounds, but had been set aside for a museum or other building in the L'Enfant Plan of 1791 and the McMillan Plan of 1902.
 The United States Department of State originally planned to build its headquarters there in the early 20th century, and the National World War II Memorial Advisory Board had considered the parcel in 1995.
-On March 15, 2005, the Smithsonian named Dr. Lonnie G. Bunch III to be the Director of the National African American Museum of History and Culture.
+On March 15, 2005, the Smithsonian named Lonnie G. Bunch III to be the Director of the National African American Museum of History and Culture.